What Goes Where - Recology American Canyon

 • Aluminum foil and trays (ball foil up to softball size)

-• Paint cans (must be empty or dry)
+• Paint cans (must be empty)

 • Steel (tin) cans